puzzlef/louvain-communities-dynamic/README.md

 each pass have been observed to impact the runtime of the algorithm, without significantly affecting the modularity of obtained communities.

-In this experiment we adjust `tolerance` in two different ways.
-First, we change the initial value of `tolerance` from `1e-00` to `1e-12` in steps of `10`.
-For each initial value of `tolerance`, we adjust the rate at which we decline tolerance between each pass (`toleranceDeclineFactor`) from `10` to `10000`.
-We compare the results, both in terms of quality (modularity) of communities obtained, and performance.
-We choose the remaining Louvain *parameters* as `resolution = 1.0` and `passTolerance = 0.0`.
+In this experiment, we compare the performance of *two different types* of **naive** **dynamic Louvain** with respect to the *static* version.
+The **last** approach (`louvainSeqDynamicLast`) considers the community membership of each vertex *after* the Louvain algorithm has *converged* (community membership from the "last" pass) and then performs the Louvain algorithm upon the new (updated) graph.
+This is *similar* to naive dynamic approaches with other algorithms.
+On the other hand, the **first** approach (`louvainSeqDynamicFirst`) considers the community membership of each vertex right after the *first pass* of the Louvain algorithm (this is the first community membership hierarchy) and then performs the Louvain algorithm upon the updated graph.
+With this approach, we allow the affected vertices to choose their community membership from the first pass itself, which which to my intuition would lead to better communities.

+First, we compute the community membership of each vertex using the static Louvain algorithm (`louvainSeqLast`).
+We also run the static Louvain algorithm for only one pass (`louvainSeqFirst`).
+We then generate *batches* of *insertions* *(+)* and *deletions (-)* of edges of sizes 500, 1000, 5000, ...
+100000.
+For each batch size, we generate *five* different batches for the purpose of *averaging*.
+Each batch of edges (insertion / deletion) is generated randomly such that the selection of each vertex (as endpoint) is *equally probable*.
+We choose the Louvain *parameters* as `resolution = 1.0`, `tolerance = 1e-2` (for local-moving phase) with *tolerance* decreasing after every pass by a factor of `toleranceDeclineFactor = 10`, and a `passTolerance = 0.0` (when passes stop).
 In addition we limit the maximum number of iterations in a single local-moving phase with `maxIterations = 500`, and limit the maximum number of passes with `maxPasses = 500`.
 We run the Louvain algorithm until convergence (or until the maximum limits are exceeded), and measure the **time** **taken** for the *computation* (performed 5 times for averaging), the **modularity score**, the **total number of iterations** (in the *local-moving* *phase*), and the number of **passes**.
 This is repeated for *seventeen* different graphs.

-From the results, we observe that an initial **tolerance** of `1e-2` yields communities with the best possible modularity while requiring the least computation time.
-In addition, increasing the `toleranceDeclineFactor` increases the computation time (as expected), but does not seem to impact resulting modularity.
-Therefore choosing a **toleranceDeclineFactor** of `10` would be a good idea.
+From the results, we make make the following observations.
+The performance of dynamic approaches upon a batch of deletions appears to *increase* with *increasing* batch size*.
+This makes sense since, as the graph keeps getting smaller, the computation would complete *sooner*.
+Next, the `first` naive dynamic approach is found to be *significantly slower* (~0.3x speedup) than the `last` approach.
+However, the `first` approach is *still faster* than the static approach upto a batch size of `50000`.
+On the other hand, the `last` approach is *faster* than the static approach for all batch sizes.
+A similar behavior is observed with the total number of iterations.
+The `first` approach seems to have a *slightly higher* modularity with respect to the `last` approach.
+Since the modularity between the two dynamic approaches are almost the same, the **last** approach is clearly the **best choice**.

 All outputs are saved in a [gist] and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input data